George Frideric Handel

 Carsen’s exuberant schoolroom staging is well on its way to becoming a Glyndebourne classic, bringing out all the energy and excess in Handel’s first opera for the London stage.
 The composer’s colourful, tune-filled score – bright with brass fanfares and memorable arias including ‘Lascia ch’io pianga’ – is one of his finest, sweeping the audience from laughter to love and back again, in this exotic, East-meets-West musical fantasy.

-Two young British singers lead the cast.
+Two young singers lead the cast.
 Countertenor Jake Arditti takes the title role and, fresh from playing Michal in Glyndebourne Festival’s Saul, soprano Anna Devin is Almirena.
 American soprano Jacquelyn Stucker makes her Glyndebourne debut as Armida, with bass-baritone Aubrey Allicock as Saracen king Argante.

 Rinaldo and Almirena reaffirm their love.
 Suddenly, Armida and her forces attack them and abduct Almirena.
 Goffredo and Eustazio arrive.
-When the distraught Rinaldo tells them what has happened, Eustazio suggests that the Christian Magus will be able to help them.
-Rinaldo leads them all in their mission to rescue Almirena.
+When the distraught Rinaldo tells them what has happened, Eustazio suggests that the Christian Magician can help them.

-Near a lake, Goffredo, Eustazio and Rinaldo are struggling to find the Christian Magus, when suddenly a beautiful woman appears in a boat.
+Near a lake, Goffredo, Eustazio and Rinaldo are struggling to find the Christian Magician, when suddenly a beautiful woman appears in a boat.
 She promises Rinaldo that she will lead him to Almirena.
 To his companions’ dismay, Rinaldo impulsively jumps on board, and the boat vanishes.

+Almirena is now Armida’s captive.
+She is guarded by Argante, who confesses that he has fallen in love with her.
+He promises that he will defy Armida and free Almirena if she returns his love, but she rejects him.
 Rinaldo, now also a captive, is brought before Armida.
 He angrily demands that Almirena be set free.
 Against her will, Armida finds herself falling in love with her enemy.
 She attempts to seduce him by magically transforming herself into Almirena.
 Rinaldo, suspecting trickery, rejects her.

+Armida is about to kill Almirena.
+Rinaldo, still a prisoner, is powerless to prevent her, when suddenly Goffredo and Eustazio come to the captives’ aid.
+Goffredo, Almirena and Rinaldo rejoice at being reunited.
 Argante and Armida, now reconciled, prepare their troops.
 Goffredo’s army also advances, led by Rinaldo, and the battle commences.
 The Crusaders are victorious.
 Rinaldo and Almirena celebrate their love, while Armida and Argante accept their defeat.
 Goffredo forgives the enemy and sets them free, as they all join in a chorus of reconciliation.